Evolution of an excavation: 2007-2009

-In its original form Building One [Structure One] is very similar to Structure Two at Barnhouse, but exhibits a complex structural history.
+In its original form Building One [Structure One] is very similar to House Two at the Barnhouse settlement, but exhibits a complex structural history.
 In its later stages it was much reduced in internal area with the insertion of a large curving wall across its centre creating a structure reminiscent of the building at Crossiecrown.

 Surrounding Building One were the remains of several other structures of sub-circular overall form and very regular angular and symmetrical layout.

 Several examples of Neolithic art were found, with incised geometric designs similar to those discovered at Skara Brae on the walls of three separate structures in Trench P.

 Further investigation of the large late Neolithic complex on the Ness of Brodgar was undertaken in 2008 in order to characterise more of the structures and activity on the site.
 Excavation continued in Trench P (opened over Structure One, partially uncovered by GUARD in 2003).

 The work clarified the relationship of several of the structures.